AnushreeGupta/CSE586-Simple-DHT/README.md

 Apart from above funtions the app is be able to handle node joins.
 Only the first emulator instance (i.e., emulator-5554) receives all new node join requests.
 Upon completing a new node join request, affected nodes are updated with their predecessor and successor pointers correctly.
 Below are the assumptions taken into consideration while writing the content provider.

-a.
-A node join will only happen once the system completely processes the previous join i.e., no concurrent node joins.
+1. A node join will only happen once the system completely processes the previous join i.e., no concurrent node joins.
-b.
-Insert/query requests will be issued only with a stable system thus while a node is joining no insert/query requests are recieved.
+2. Insert/query requests will be issued only with a stable system thus while a node is joining no insert/query requests are recieved.
-c.
-The content provider does not need to handle node leaves/failures.
+3. The content provider does not need to handle node leaves/failures.